William Strickland (architect): Architect

 Strickland's 1836 National Mechanic Bank at 22 South 3rd Street, set on a narrow plot between two taller neighbors, has strong, square pilasters to support the portico and ornate stone carving at their tops to defend the building against its taller and bulkier neighbors.
 One of Strickland's last Philadelphia designs and among his smallest, the building is now occupied by National Mechanics Bar and Restaurant.

 Strickland also executed works in other styles, including very early American work in the Gothic Revival style, including his Masonic Hall (1808–11, burned 1819) and his Saint Stephen's Church (1823), both in Philadelphia.
 He also made use of Egyptian, Saracenic and Italianate styles.
 He later moved to Nashville, Tennessee, where his Egyptian-influenced design of the First Presbyterian Church (now the Downtown Presbyterian Church) was controversial but today is widely recognized as a masterpiece and an important evocation of the Egyptian Revival style.

 Engineer

 Strickland was also a civil engineer and one of the first to advocate the use of steam locomotives on railways.
 Some argue that Strickland's observations made during visits to England in the 1820s were highly influential in the transfer of railway technology to the United States: "William Strickland's Reports are the starting point of American railway engineering, and represent the state of knowledge as the first railways were planned in that country."

-In 1835, the Wilmington and Susquehanna Railroad hired him to survey a route from Wilmington, Delaware, to Charlestown, Maryland.
+In 1835, the Wilmington and Susquehanna Railroad hired Strickland to survey a route from Wilmington, Delaware, to Charlestown, Maryland.
 Later that year, he was named chief engineer of the Delaware and Maryland Railroad.
+In 1838, the W&S and D&M merged with two other railroads to create the Philadelphia, Wilmington and Baltimore Railroad, the first rail link from Philadelphia to Baltimore—a line that survives today as part of Amtrak's Northeast Corridor.
+His service with the railroads is noted on the 1839 Newkirk Viaduct Monument in Philadelphia.

 Strickland designed and built the Delaware Breakwater, the first breakwater in the Americas and the third in the world.